ComputingTeachers/subjectKnowledge/_evaluation.md

 The focus group will be scheduled for 3 months after the first questionnaire.

-The same questions from the Mentor interview questions will be used to drive the focus group
+The same questions from the Mentor interview questions will be used to drive the focus group.
+Discussion in the focus group will be constrained to the subject knowledge audit and teacher development.
+No individuals or schools shall be named.

+The focus group is initially intended to be recorded so that the discussion can be analysed/transcribed.
+The video evidence will be deleted.

 Final Student Questionnaire